ArthurChiao/arthurchiao.github.io/_posts/2016-12-31-ovs-deep-dive-1.md

 ofproto maintains a registered ofproto class array `ofproto_classes`.
-In `ofproto_init()`, the default ofproto class `ofproto_dpif_class` will be registered, which is defined in `ofproto/ofproto-dpif.c`:
+In `ofproto_init()`, the default ofproto class `ofproto_dpif_class` will be registered, which is defined and implemented in `ofproto/ofproto-dpif.c`:

 ```c
 const struct ofproto_class ofproto_dpif_class = {